NCLEX retake strategy: how to pass on your second attempt

 Frequently asked questions

 How many times can I take the NCLEX?
-NCSBN allows up to 8 attempts per calendar year with a mandatory 45-day gap between each.
-Individual states may impose stricter limits — Louisiana caps candidates at 4 attempts within 2 years of graduation.
-NCSBN also requires passing within 3 years of nursing school graduation.
+NCSBN allows up to 8 attempts per year with 45 test-free days between each.
+Individual states may impose stricter limits – Louisiana caps candidates at 4 attempts within 2 years of graduation.
+Separately, most state boards set a deadline for passing after graduation, commonly three to five years depending on the state; this is a state rule rather than an NCSBN one, so check yours specifically.

 Will my employer know I failed?
 Your employer will not receive notification.
 Licensing boards do not proactively share exam results with employers.
 However, if your employer requires you to provide proof of licensure by a certain date and you fail, the absence of your license number will be apparent.